Book name: The Oxford Book of Victorian Ghost Stories

 The Oxford Book of Victorian Ghost Stories provides an excellent overview of the best of the sub-genre from a period that adored ghost stories and couldn't get enough of them.

 Thank you for reading my review. of The Oxford Book of Victorian Ghost Stories.
-In the meantime, the comments section is open for you to share your thoughts.
+The comments section is open for you to share your thoughts.

 If you’ve enjoyed this review, you might like to subscribe to my blog.